Skelmersdale: Town centre

-Skelmersdale's town centre is made up of the Concourse Shopping Centre, (colloquially known as "the Connie") as well as the Asda supermarket, a library, a swimming pool and gym named after former Minister of Health Aneurin Bevan, another gym, West Lancashire College's main campus, a car garage and a new development including a Lidl supermarket, Poundstretcher and a B&M store.
+Skelmersdale's town centre is made up of the Concourse Shopping Centre, (colloquially known as "the Connie") as well as a supermarket, a library, a swimming pool and gym named after former Minister of Health Aneurin Bevan (however there are plans to redevelop these facilities), West Lancashire College's main campus, a multistorey car park, and the Tawd Valley Retail Park.

-The Concourse is home to a number of national chain stores such as Poundland, Home Bargains and Argos, as well as a McDonald's restaurant and KFC, both of which are located in the nearby car park.
-In early 2020, a Domino's Pizza chain was opened on the ground floor.
+The Concourse is home to a number of national chain stores.
 The Concourse used to have an artwork by Alan Boyson, in the shape of a pyramid.
 The pyramid was located in front of the entrance opposite the ecumenical centre until the early to mid-1980s but was removed for safety reasons.

 There are also smaller shopping parades in Skelmersdale which include Sandy Lane Shopping Centre, Digmoor Parade and Ashurst Shopping Centre.

 Politics

 Skelmersdale is in the West Lancashire parliamentary constituency, and has been represented by Ashley Dalton, a Labour Party MP, since the 2023 West Lancashire by-election.
-Furthermore, as of June 2021, Skelmersdale is represented by three Labour Party councillors across three wards on Lancashire County Council and fifteen of sixteen borough councillors for wards in Skelmersdale on West Lancashire Borough Council are members of the Labour Party, with one independent councillor.
+Furthermore, as of June 2021, Skelmersdale is represented by three Labour Party councillors across three wards on Lancashire County Council, and all twelve borough councillors for wards in Skelmersdale on West Lancashire Borough Council are members of the Labour Party.
 Until the 2021 United Kingdom local elections, Skelmersdale had only elected Labour Party councillors for over fifty years.

 Skelmersdale Independent Party, established in February 2019, is active in the town and advocates for the establishment of a Skelmersdale Town Council.
 While the party has contested multiple seats on West Lancashire Borough Council, it has been unsuccessful in gaining seats.